riobard/bash-powerline/README.md

 ## Features

+* Git branch: display current git branch name, or short SHA1 hash when the head is detached
-* Git branch status: display "+" symbol when current branch is changed, and "⇡" symbol when the current branch is ahead of remote.
+* Git branch: display "+" symbol when current branch is changed
+* Git branch: display "⇡" symbol when the current branch is ahead of remote
-* Platform-dependent prompt symbol (see screenshots).
+* Platform-dependent prompt symbol for OS X and Linux (see screenshots)
-* Color code for the previously failed command.
+* Color code for the previously failed command
-* Fast execution (no noticable delay).
+* Fast execution (no noticable delay)
-* No need for patched fonts.
+* No need for patched fonts

 ## Installation